jfo/muhblog/src/post/stdwrite.md

 What's happening here?
 I'm just putting a static value: `60`, into the `rax` register, and then making a `syscall`.
-The syscall looks at the `rax` register and does what the value inside of it corresponds to, which is `sys_exit`, so the program exits, that's it.
+The syscall looks at the `rax` register and does what the value inside of it corresponds to, which is `sys_exit`, so the program exits.
+That's it.

 When I compile and run this program, nothing happens, but `[strace](https://jvns.ca/blog/2015/04/14/strace-zine/)` tells me that it's